mmontag/chip-player-js/docs/libxmp.rst

     :note: the note number to play (60 = middle C).

-    :vol: the volume to use (0 to the maximum volume value used by the current module.
+    :vol: the volume to use (range: 0 to the maximum volume value used by the current module).

-    :chn: the reserved channe to use to play the instrument.
+    :chn: the reserved channel to use to play the instrument.

   **Returns:**
     0 if the instrument was correctly played, ``-XMP_ERROR_INVALID`` in